 - offset – conservation outcomes applied to areas not impacted by a project to compensate for significant and adverse impacts of a mining project that cannot be avoided or restored.

-Through implementing these commitments and approaches, ICMM members have produced significant improvements in their biodiversity management.
-And in working to international leading practice, members have been able to demonstrate that the biodiversity conservation and mining can co-exist
+Through the implementation of these commitments and approaches, ICMM members have achieved significant improvements in their biodiversity management.